social-distancing-team/social-distancing-app/README.md

 # social-distancing-app
-Professional Studio A &amp; B - Social Distancing Application
+Professional Studio A & B - Social Distancing Application
+This project will likely be split into two separate repos.
+This repo will become the Mobile Application, while a second will be the server backend.